DDmit04/DiagramConstructor/PATCH_NOTES.md

 # Realise 1.0.3

 ### Bug fixes
-* Fix converter bug wich delete part of "for" statement
+* Fix converter bug wich delete part of "for" statement.
+* Output only 'endl' block will not appear.